-Every candidate and every officeholder is required to file reports of contributions and expenditures by January 15 and July 15 of each year.
+Generally, candidates and officeholders are required to file reports of contributions and expenditures by January 15 and July 15 of each year.
 The reports filed on these dates are known as semiannual reports.

-Candidates and officeholders must file semiannual reports even if there is no activity to report for the period covered.
+These reports must be filed even if there is no activity to report for the period covered.